NativeScript/docs-v8/app-resources.md

 :::tip Note

-The color will be applied on API21+ since lower API leves do not support custom status bar colors\*.
+The color will be applied on API21+ since lower API levels do not support custom status bar colors\*.

 :::